rebelsky/csc207c/_mps/bit-trees.md

 **What is the best way to optimize tree expansion when the depth increases?**

 > The depth doesn't change.

+**How do you recommend we go about incorporating the tables into our program?**

+> That's a fairly broad question.
+Presumably, your BrailleASCII program will rely on them in its translation.

 Acknowledgements
 ----------------